openvinotoolkit/model_server/docs/dag_scheduler.md

 [Horizontal Text Detection pipeline with horizontal_ocr example custom node](../demos/horizontal_text_detection/python/README.md)

-## Current limitations <a name="current-limitations"></a>
+## Current limitations

 - Models with "auto" [batch size](dynamic_bs_auto_reload.md) or [shape](dynamic_shape_auto_reload.md) cannot be referenced in pipeline
 - Connected inputs and output for subsequent node models need to match each other in terms of data shape, precision and layout - there is no automatic conversion between input/output model precisions or layouts.
 This limitation can be addressed with `--shape` and `--layout` model configuration or with a custom node to transform the data as required to match the expected data format.
 - REST requests with no named format (JSON body with one unnamed input) are not supported